 A lovely, keto-friendly warm dessert to enjoy alongside pouring cream or my Keto Coconut Ice Cream.
 The sharp, tart berries shine alongside the coconutty flavour of the crunchy crumble.
 If you have 6 ramekins, you may be better off baking these in them (as opposed to one pie dish), which makes for easier serving.
 If you choose to do this, place all the ramekins onto a tray when baking to ensure safe removal from the oven. #SafetyFirst

 I first tasted dark chocolate-and-macadamia nut cookies on honeymoon in Malaysia more than 10 years ago.
 This was LBK (life-before-keto) and Funnyman and I were literally eating our way through Kuala Lumpur and Penang (it’s a foodie heaven!)
 One afternoon, when strolling through one of the enormous department stores* in KL, we found a mainstream cookie kiosk called Famous Amos.
 Their dark chocolate and macadamia cookies were sublime – and here I am, still thinking of them 10 years later!
-My version is chewier than I remember theirs being, but just as fab.
+My version of keto cookies are chewier than I remember theirs being, but just as fab.

 Funnyman and I don’t make a big deal of our keto journey (unless asked).
 When hosting, I simply make exact versions of the desserts I serve my guests and serve as normal, making sure we get the keto-friendly versions (this is mainly due to artificial sweeteners which not everyone has a taste for).
-This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for the two of us.
+This past summer, when making little berry meringue baskets for my guests, I whipped up a sugar-free version for us.
 While my rustic meringue baskets weren’t snow-white like the store-bought versions my guests received, they were still pretty damn tasty and hit the sweet spot.
 If you prefer to make a mess of this (I mean, to literally make a Berry Mess), simply use the Mini Meringues recipe and mix it all together just before serving… (as opposed to making a pretentious, deconstructed version like I have done here by piping them into baskets…)

 If you are ambitious enough to own an ice-cream maker (I invested in this one), this Keto Coconut Ice cream should definitely be your first attempt.
-I struggle to find coconut cream at most stores (although ASDA sometimes has Blue Dragon brand – which is what I used.
-“Creamed coconut” or “coconut block” did not work for me, so I highly encourage you to source the Blue Dragon Coconut Cream which is what I used.
+I struggle to find coconut cream at most stores (although ASDA sometimes has Blue Dragon brand – which is what I used).
+“Creamed coconut” or “coconut blocks” did not work for me, so I highly encourage you to source the Blue Dragon Coconut Cream.
 For your benefit, here is the link to get it online.
-I toasted the desiccated coconut to add to the mixture before churning to make it even more coconutty.
+I also toasted the desiccated coconut to add to the mixture before churning to make it even more coconutty.
 Get churning!

 I told you I was a lolly-making machine!
 My Homemade Keto Coconut Ice cream was so popular with Funnyman, I used the leftover mixture to make keto coconut popsicles.
-If you like the idea of keto lollies, do check out my Rosewater Raspberry Lollies and Blueberry Lollies, all of which make Funnyman giddy with excitement when he notices a fresh batch in the freezer… :) I struggle to find coconut cream at most stores (although ASDA sometimes has Blue Dragon brand – which is what I used.
-“Creamed coconut” or “coconut block” did not work for me, so I highly encourage you to source the Blue Dragon Coconut Cream which is what I used.
+If you like the idea of keto lollies, do check out my Rosewater Raspberry Lollies and Blueberry Lollies, all of which make Funnyman giddy with excitement when he notices a fresh batch in the freezer… :) I struggle to find coconut cream at most stores (although ASDA sometimes has the Blue Dragon brand – which is what I used.
+“Creamed coconut” or “coconut block” did not work for me, so I highly encourage you to source the one I use.
 For your benefit, here is the link to get it online.